Version Control

 git commit -m "added readme file"

-• If you are at the file path C:\Home\hw1, git init will initialize the repository in the hw1 folder
+- If you are at the file path

 git diff

-• Output: difference between each file that has changed since you last staged files (git add)
+- Output: difference between each file that has changed since you last staged files (

 git diff --staged